sharkymark/v2-templates/pod-with-goland/README.md

 ---
 name: Develop in a Java container in a Kubernetes pod
-description: The goal is to enable code-server (VS Code) and JetBrains IntelliJ
+description: The goal is to enable code-server (VS Code) and JetBrains GoLand
 tags: [cloud, kubernetes]
 ---

-# JetBrains IntelliJ template for Java development
+# JetBrains GoLand template for Golang development

 ### Compute
 1. 4 CPU cores